 The Motorola Edge Plus is Motorola’s first genuine flagship in years, boasting top specs, a gorgeous display, and a trio of rear cameras.
-With 5G connectivity on tap as well, the phone checks all the boxes to be a serious contender against heavyweights from Samsung, Apple, and OnePlus.
+With 5G connectivity on tap as well, the phone checks all the boxes as a serious contender against heavyweights from Samsung, Apple, and Huawei.

 The zoom capabilities are on par with those on some other flagships, though not to the length of the best top-tier handsets, making it one of the few obvious areas where the Motorola Edge Plus doesn’t quite outperform the best smartphones out there.

-However, as mentioned, in the US at least it’s the same price as the Galaxy S20 – and that means it’s more affordable than the Galaxy S20 Plus or Samsung Galaxy S20 Ultra, while packing the same powerful Snapdragon 865 chipset, 12GB of RAM, and 5G connectivity.
+However, it’s the same price as the Galaxy S20 – and that means it’s more affordable than the Samsung Galaxy S20 Ultra, while packing the same powerful Snapdragon 865 chipset, 12GB of RAM, and 5G connectivity.

 Motorola Edge Plus price and release date

 There’s just one version of the Motorola Edge Plus, so unlike other flagships there’s no pricier model with more storage or RAM.
-It comes in two colors: a pinkish Smoky Sangria and a dusky, bluish Thunder Grey.
+It comes in just one color in the Middle East: a dusky, bluish Thunder Grey.

 The Motorola Edge Plus has the look and feel of a flagship phone.
 Gone are the flat glass backs of the Moto Z-series with their Moto Mod-connecting contact strip and the circular camera block.
 The Edge Plus takes its cues from the Motorola One series, from its sleek designs to its string of multiple rear cameras.